tom-seddon/b2/doc/Overview.md

   Select the DIP switch settings from the list box.
 The ADJI will use the digital joystick selected in the joysticks menu.

+- For model B, untick the `ROM board` option to limit the ROMs to using only the onboard 4 sockets, corresponding to banks 12-15.
+(The other sideways ROM banks will become hidden, as their contents aren't accessible in this state)

 There are also some second processor options, for models that support
 this: